 S.Korea to tighten property curbs as home prices surge

-Details will be announced at 10 a.m. local time (0100 GMT) at a briefing, it said.
-Home prices in some areas around Seoul have been rising in recent weeks even as Asia's fourth-largest economy tips towards recession amid the coronavirus pandemic.
+The government also said it would increase capital gains tax and other taxes on property ownership by corporations to rein in speculative investments, as leveraged buying by big companies is increasingly blamed for stoking a housing bubble.
+The government of President Moon Jae-in has introduced a raft of measures to cool property price rises since he took office in May 2017 amid a buying frenzy in the overcrowded capital region.

+"Under the current administration, property market rules are going only one way, and that's tougher lending rules and higher levies.
+Those with enough cash won't have much problem, but those who need to borrow to buy homes will," said an analyst at the Korea Appraisal Board.
+"The local market may pause from speculative investments for a while, as there are some excessively heavy restrictions (in Wednesday's announcement) especially with purchasing rights of apartments under construction."

-Median apartment prices in Seoul are at 920 million won ($759,873) as of May, having increased every month this year through the course of the coronavirus outbreak, and up about 52% since President Moon Jae-in took office in 2017.
-Median apartment prices in pockets of Gyeonggi-do, a province surrounding Seoul, are at 379.6 million won ($313,469) as of May, according to data from KB Bank. ($1 = 1,210.9000 won)
+The median apartment price in Seoul was 920 million won ($759,873) as of May, having increased every month so far this year through the course of the coronavirus outbreak.
+They are up about 52% since Moon took office in 2017.
+The median in pockets of Gyeonggi-do province was 379.6 million won, according to data from KB Bank. ($1 = 1,217.2900 won)

 - READ MORE ON: